uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Multi-pronged strategies are necessary to respond to the harmful legacy of residential schools, as demonstrated in part by the overrepresentation of Aboriginal people among prisoners and crime victims.
 Compiling better data on Aboriginal overrepresentation in the justice system is a starting point.
 Collection of this data must be coupled with developing measurable goals for reducing this overrepresentation and providing the resources necessary to reach those goals.
-The approach must be an holistic and culturally appropriate<!--x-->
-one that addresses the need for improvements in health, education, and economic development in Aboriginal communities.
+The approach must be an holistic and culturally appropriate <!-- page 234 -->one that addresses the need for improvements in health, education, and economic development in Aboriginal communities.

 Any strategy aimed at reducing Aboriginal offending and victimization must also include recognition of the rights of Aboriginal communities to develop their own justice systems as part of a larger commitment to Aboriginal self-determination and self-government.
 These rights are grounded in international and constitutional law as well as in the Treaties.